thomasheckmann/zxinfo-services/README.md

 * Node.js
 * express

-and requires access to an instance of zxinfo-es to run.
+and requires access to an instance of zxinfo-es - Elasticsearch with ZXDB [github](https://github.com/thomasheckmann/zxinfo-es)

 # Installation